VERTEBRA ANATOMY

 • The vertebral arch forms the posterior part of the vertebra

-• Surrounds and protects the spinal cord
+• Surrounds and protects your spinal cord

 • Consists of two main components: the pedicles and laminae